No one should have to choose between adventure and safety!

 Here are the 10 secrets I learned about flying with celiac disease.

-Step 2: Ordering a Gluten-Free Meal on Airlines: What You Need to Know
+Step 2: Ordering Gluten-Free Airline Meals: What You Need to Know

 Many international airlines offer gluten-free meal options, but availability and quality can vary greatly.
 While some airlines provide well-prepared and celiac-safe meals, others may have limited options or forget to load the meal entirely.